dipu-ray/NUB/Software Development I/Student Result Processing System/README.md

 - **displayStudents():** Displays all student records neatly.
 - **searchStudent():** Finds a student by ID.
 - **main():** Menu-driven interface for user interaction.

+---

+## 🚀 Future Enhancements
+- Save and load student records from a file.
+- Update or delete existing student records.
+- Support for more subjects or dynamic number of subjects.
+- Better input validation and error handling.
+- GUI version for easier use.